-How Often Should You Really Visit the Dentist?
+How Often Should You Visit the Dentist?
+(It's NOT Always 6 Months)

 Key Takeaways

-• 4Skipping checkups leads to expensive problems, a PKR 7,000 filling vs PKR 25,000 root canal
+- 4Skipping checkups leads to expensive problems, a figure we confirm after examination filling vs a figure we confirm after examination root canal

 "Visit your dentist twice a year."
 You've heard this your entire life, it's practically dental gospel.
 But where did this rule come from, and is it actually backed by science?
 The truth is more nuanced, and understanding it could save you both time and money, or alert you to why you need more frequent care.